- Current language : en

-Phil Hogan, European Commissioner for Agriculture and Rural Development, has recently made proposals for a far-reaching modernisation and simplification of the Common Agricultural Policy (CAP) for the period 2020-2027.
+Phil Hogan, European Commissioner for Agriculture and Rural Development, has made proposals for a far-reaching modernisation and simplification of the Common Agricultural Policy (CAP) for the period 2021-2027.
 The proposal calls for an upgraded, strong and well-funded CAP to support the wellbeing of the farming and food sectors, while aiming to deliver real results for all Europeans, in a broad range of areas including the environment, climate change and rural job creation.
 Come and find out what these proposals would mean for you at the European Union Stand.
 Experts on the CAP have travelled from Brussels to answer your questions.

 Farmers' queries: This is a unique opportunity to get specialist information on all your farming queries.
 The European Commission will have experts on-hand to reply to your questions on the EU's veterinary rules and agricultural issues.

 Participate in Citizens' Dialogue: Staff from the European Commission and European Parliament will be on hand to respond to your questions, queries and views about the European Union and what it is doing for Ireland.

 European Structural and Investment Funds: Discover what the EU is doing in your Region through the European Regional Development Fund, the European Social Fund and the European Maritime and Fisheries Fund.
 These Funds work together to invest in areas such as: education; research; transition to low carbon economy; urban regeneration and job creation; the seafood sector and coastal community development; and contributing to a sustainable and healthy economy across the whole of the country.